 “Ah, Millie, sit down.
 What is your current assignment?”
 Anne said.

-“Before today’s excitement, I was working on the Russou BioTech carcinogen class-action suit.
+“Before today’s excitement, I worked on the Russou BioTech carcinogen class-action suit.
 We are very close to blowing this case wide open for you.”

 “OK, I want you to turn that effort over to Susanna Marks.
 John and I have a new assignment for you.”